101 Best Things to Do on Oʻahu, Hawaiʻi

 65. Viewing Hawaiian Green Sea Turtles

-Most importantly, don’t go to Laniākea Beach.
-This one spot along Kamehameha Highway is what causes much of the North Shore’s traffic, and the other beaches that I just mentioned are much better options to see turtles.
+Above all else, I recommend against visiting Laniākea Beach to try and see Hawaiʻi’s Honu.
+I say this because Laniākea is the one spot along Kamehameha Highway that causes much of the North Shore’s traffic, and the other beaches that I just mentioned are much better places to see turtles on Oʻahu without the crowds.

 Google Maps Directions: Three Tables / Haleʻiwa Aliʻi / ʻĀweoweo Beach Park